 The legal team at Friedman & Simon, L.L.P. are passionate advocates for the injured.
 Our staff of multilingual professionals is ready to assist you in your native tongue of Greek, Bengali, Tamil, Spanish, or Kannada.

 Our lawyers will investigate your case to identify the medical negligence that caused your injury.
-We will thoroughly document all your losses, consulting with medical experts, vocational rehabilitation specialists, life care planners, and economists who support your claim.
+We will thoroughly document all your losses, consulting with, as may be called for, medical experts, vocational rehabilitation specialists, life care planners, and economists who support your claim.
 Because we work on a contingency basis, you pay us only when and if we win a settlement or judgment for your medical malpractice lawsuit.